Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Acknowledgments

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation and the U.S. Department of Energy's National Nuclear Security Administration.

 This research used the Tuolumne supercomputer at Lawrence Livermore National Laboratory.
-This research used both the DeltaAI advanced computing and data resource, which is supported by the National Science Foundation (award OAC 2320345) and the State of Illinois, and the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
-Delta and DeltaAI are joint efforts of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.
+This research used the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
+Delta is a joint effort of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.

-Generative AI was used to improve the formatting of data within plots.
+Generative AI was used to improve formatting of plots.